adam404/lullz/Lullz/Lullz/Legal/TermsOfService.md

 ## 5. LIMITATION OF LIABILITY

-TO THE FULLEST EXTENT PERMITTED BY APPLICABLE LAW, IN NO EVENT WILL WE BE LIABLE FOR ANY INDIRECT, INCIDENTAL, SPECIAL, CONSEQUENTIAL, OR PUNITIVE DAMAGES, INCLUDING WITHOUT LIMITATION, LOSS OF PROFITS, DATA LOSS, BUSINESS LOSS, OR ANY OTHER LOSS OR DAMAGE, ARISING OUT OF OR RELATED TO YOUR USE OF OR INABILITY TO USE THE APP.
+TO THE FULLEST EXTENT PERMITTED BY APPLICABLE LAW, IN NO EVENT WILL WE BE LIABLE FOR ANY INDIRECT, INCIDENTAL, SPECIAL, CONSEQUENTIAL, OR PUNITIVE DAMAGES, INCLUDING WITHOUT LIMITATION, LOSS OF PROFITS, DATA LOSS, BUSINESS LOSS, PERSONAL INJURY, OR ANY OTHER LOSS OR DAMAGE, ARISING OUT OF OR RELATED TO YOUR USE OF OR INABILITY TO USE THE APP.

+THE CREATORS, DEVELOPERS, AND DISTRIBUTORS OF LULLZ ASSUME NO LIABILITY WHATSOEVER FOR ANY CLAIMS, DAMAGES, OR LOSSES RESULTING FROM YOUR USE OF THE APPLICATION OR ANY INFORMATION CONTAINED THEREIN.

 OUR TOTAL LIABILITY FOR ANY CLAIMS ARISING FROM OR RELATING TO THESE TERMS OR THE APP IS LIMITED TO THE AMOUNT YOU PAID FOR THE APP (IF ANY) IN THE PAST SIX MONTHS.

 ## 6. HEALTH DISCLAIMER

 THE APP IS NOT INTENDED TO PROVIDE MEDICAL ADVICE OR TREATMENT.
-THE CONTENT AND FEATURES PROVIDED THROUGH THE APP ARE FOR INFORMATIONAL PURPOSES ONLY AND ARE NOT INTENDED TO DIAGNOSE, TREAT, CURE, OR PREVENT ANY DISEASE OR HEALTH CONDITION.
+THE CONTENT AND FEATURES PROVIDED THROUGH THE APP ARE FOR ENTERTAINMENT PURPOSES ONLY AND ARE NOT INTENDED TO DIAGNOSE, TREAT, CURE, OR PREVENT ANY DISEASE OR HEALTH CONDITION.

 ALWAYS CONSULT WITH A QUALIFIED HEALTHCARE PROFESSIONAL BEFORE USING THE APP IF YOU HAVE ANY MEDICAL CONDITION, INCLUDING BUT NOT LIMITED TO EPILEPSY, HEART CONDITIONS, OR MENTAL HEALTH DISORDERS.